 #1 – Game of Love (featuring Santana)

-In 2003, “Game of Love” earned a Grammy Award for Best Pop Collaboration with Vocals as Michelle Branch and Carlos Santana brought forth what has been the most recognized single credited to Branch’s discographic portfolio.
-For Santana, the single was one of the tracks featured on his 2002 album, Shaman.
-Originally, the song was recorded by the New Radicals while with Santana, but the album producer, Clive Davis, felt the song would sound better with a woman’s vocals instead.
+In 2003, “Game of Love” earned a Grammy Award for Best Pop Collaboration with Vocals.
+Michelle Branch and Carlos Santana For Santana, the single was one of the tracks featured on his 2002 album Shaman.
+Initially, the song was recorded by the New Radicals while with Santana, but the album producer, Clive Davis, felt the song would sound better with a woman’s vocals instead.